MarkFilip/Basic-Python-Projects/README.md

 # Basic Python Projects
-These a basic projects written in Python.
+These are basic projects written in Python.
 They use various modules such as tkinter or sqlite3.

 ## Projects:
 * [Phonebook](#phonebook)